coverclock/coverclock/README.md

-wander around the floor of a supercomputer center at a national lab, sit tangled in cables and fibers on the floor of a big corporate telecom center, teach classrooms full of undergraduate and graduate students, give many executive presentations, and travel to Europe and Asia.
+wander around the floor of a supercomputer center at a national lab, sit tangled in cables and fibers on the floor of a big corporate telecom center, teach classrooms full of undergraduate and graduate students, give many successful executive presentations, and travel to Europe and Asia.
 His favorite part of his career is how many smart people he has worked with who were so generous with their time and expertise.